Providing vital patient care when every second counts

 There are three types of Responder within the Trust:

-1. Community First Responders will generally be asked to respond to emergency calls within a six miles radius of their location.
-They are alerted to the emergency call via a pager system, which uses GPS to track location.
+- Community First Responders will generally be asked to respond to emergency calls within the area they are logged.
+They are alerted to the emergency call via the National Mobilisation App (NMA), which uses GPS to track location so you could respond in different areas depending on your location (e.g. work or home).

 Each type of responder has the same aim: to provide immediate care to a patient where every second counts.